cyrusn/slidedown/md/example.md

     + [PlantUML Component][plantuml-component]
     + [PlantUML State][plantuml-state]
     + [PlantUML Object][plantuml-object]
+    + [PlantUML Salt][plantuml-salt]
+    + [PlantUML Sitemap][plantuml-sitemap]

 -----
 # Headings 1
 ## Headings 2

-    heading 1 - 2 will be aligned center and parsed to Table of Content.

-    heading 3 - 6 will be aligned to left

 ### Headings 3

+    heading 1 - 2 will be aligned to aligned center and parsed to Table of Content heading 4 - 6 will be aligned to left

 #### Headings 4
 ##### Headings 5
 ###### Headings 6